 The fact is, there are more than a few ways you can use play as a way to help your child learn valuable skills and teach them important life lessons.
 Some of the other ways you can do this are found here.

 Push your child on the swings, throw a ball, go on a walk around the neighborhood – the options for outside play are endless.
 From time to time, make sure to invite other children over to play, which gives the perfect opportunity to teach your child about sharing and fair play.

 Board games and card games are a great way to teach your child problem-solving skills.
+It’s not just Cluedo and Monopoly that you can play, either.
+You can get the puzzles out like word searches and sudoku to teach your children how to quickly solve them.
+It’s a good skill to teach your children.
 You can also teach them how to be a gracious winner and good sport when they lose.
 Make sure to praise them when they do well and encourage them during the game.